mblaurens/itbit-restapi-python/README.md

 ## Requirements

-Use pip to install the dependencies
+Use pip to install the dependencies:

+`$ pip install -r requirements.txt`

 ## Compatibility